UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

 ```
 $ git status
-On branch master
+On branch main
-Your branch is up-to-date with 'origin/master'.
+Your branch is up-to-date with 'origin/main'.
 nothing to commit, working tree clean
 ```

 Which tells us:

   * our local branch
   * our repository status with respect to our remote branch history